 This would be like the basic pack, the must-read I would say.
 If you read these three books you will know how the story of Paul Atreides concludes.
 Of course, Dune keeps being alive after him.

-The extended Dune reading
+The extended Dune reading order

 If you are willing for more Dune, and trust me you will, you have way more to read.
 Following to Children of Dune you have I call a three-book sequel.